HJBowers/interview-app/Goal_Library_Description.md

 When and how should model data be retrieved from and persisted to the data store?

 ## Specifications

-Commands
-Expose the following commands (and more, if you need) using the scripts property of your package.json.
+- Expose the following commands (and more, if you need) using the scripts property of your package.json.
   $ npm run test: run all tests.
   $ npm run repl: open a REPL session with all your library code loaded.
   $ npm run db:create: create the database for the current NODE_ENV.
   $ npm run db:migrate: run all schema migrations for the database.
   $ npm run db:seed: insert seed (sample) data into the database.
   $ npm run db:drop: delete the database for the current NODE_ENV.
   $ npm run db:reset: drop, create, and migrate the database.
   $ npm run db:console: open a console session for running queries against the database.

-Create models with interfaces to satisfy the following interviewee and interviewer stories:
+- Create models with interfaces to satisfy the following interviewee and interviewer stories:

   Interviewee:
+  - [ ]
+  - [ ]
+  - [ ]

   Interviewer:
+  - [ ]
+  - [ ]
+  - [ ]

+(Examples pulled from goal 126)
 - [ ] As a user of the Train model, I can…
 - [ ] Get the number of a particular train.
 - [ ] Get the capacity for passengers of a particular train.